jugmac00/til/ssl/how-to-configure-a-web-server-a-bit-less-secure.md

 - https://www.feistyduck.com/books/bulletproof-ssl-and-tls/ -> highly recommended read when you want to dive into this topic
 - https://ssl-config.mozilla.org/ -> ssl configuration generator; modern + intermediate + old

+After working through some of them, it still did not work.
+- Mozilla's **intermediate** configuration still prevented access (for IE 11 on Windows Server 2012)
+- my manual setup did not work - the dhe cipher did not show up at SSLLabs...

-P.S.: When you allow diffie hellmann exchange, please make sure to include the dhparams file :-/ ... or scratch your head for a while like I did.
+Note to myself: When you allow diffie hellmann exchange, please make sure to include the dhparams file :-/ ... or scratch your head for a while like I did.

+The final solution emerged from a debugging session with my friendly hoster ([FlyingCircus](https://flyingcircus.io/)), looking here and there (hey gitlab!), doing this and that... and finally I got an A rating from SSLLabs, and still allow access for IE 11 and Java 7.

+My next step: Dig into https://www.feistyduck.com/books/bulletproof-ssl-and-tls/ - 470 pages, here I come!